Kaoutherbo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - You are not allowed to use any variable of type char
 - All your code should be in the main function

-# Compiles the files :
+# Compile the files :
 - The commend for compile the file is : " gcc -Wall -pedantic -Werror -Wextra -std=gnu89 name_of_file.c -o name_of_file"
 - This commend is for compiles the "nam_of_file.c" source code file using the GCC compiler with various warning flags and specifies the output executable as "name_of_file" If there are any warning messages, they will be treated as errors due to the -Werror flag.